ros2/design/articles/ros2_dds_security.md

 #### Directory tree of all security files

-RCL supports finding security files in one directory that is the root of a directory structure corresponding to the fully-qualified names of every node instance (i.e. namespace + node name).
+RCL supports finding security files in one directory that is the root of a directory structure corresponding to the fully-qualified names of every context (e.g. namespace + context name).
-For example, for the `/front/camera` node, the directory structure would look like:
+For example, for the `/front/camera` context, the directory structure would look like:

     <root>
+    └── contexts
         └── front
             └── camera
                 ├── cert.pem
                 ├── key.pem
                 ├── ...

 To be clear: this directory structure needs to reflect the state of the running system.
-In other words, it does not contain a set of files per node on disk, but per node instance _in the ROS graph_.
+In other words, it does not contain a set of files per context on disk, but per context instance _in the ROS graph_.

-The set of files expected within each node instance directory are:
+The set of files expected within each context instance directory are:

 - **identity_ca.cert.pem**: The x.509 certificate of the CA trusted by the **Authentication** plugin (the "Identity" CA).
-- **cert.pem**: The x.509 certificate of this node instance (signed by the Identity CA).
+- **cert.pem**: The x.509 certificate of this context instance (signed by the Identity CA).
-- **key.pem**: The private key of this node instance.
+- **key.pem**: The private key of this context instance.
 - **permissions_ca.cert.pem**: The x.509 certificate of the CA trusted by the **Access control** plugin (the "Permissions" CA).
 - **governance.p7s**: The XML document that specifies to the **Access control** plugin how the domain should be secured  (signed by the Permissions CA).
-- **permissions.p7s**: The XML document that specifies the permissions of this particular node instance to the **Access control** plugin (also signed by the Permissions CA).
+- **permissions.p7s**: The XML document that specifies the permissions of this particular context instance to the **Access control** plugin (also signed by the Permissions CA).

 This can be specified by setting the `$ROS_SECURITY_ROOT_DIRECTORY` environment variable to point to the root of the directory tree.

 ##### Support security files lookup methods

-If using the directory tree approach to organize security files, RCL supports two different methods for looking up a given node instance's security files in the tree:
+If using the directory tree approach to organize security files, RCL supports two different methods for looking up a given context instance's security files in the tree:

-- **Exact**: Only load security files from a directory exactly matching the fully-qualified name of the node instance.
+- **Exact**: Only load security files from a directory exactly matching the fully-qualified name of the context.
-For example, given a node named "baz_123" within the "/foo/bar/" namespace, only load security files from `<root>/foo/bar/baz_123/`.
+For example, given a context "baz_123" within the "/foo/bar/" namespace, only load security files from `<root>/contexts/foo/bar/baz_123/`.
 This is the default behavior.
-- **Prefix**: Attempt to load the most specific set of security files, but if they can't be found, check for security files under a less-specific node name.
+- **Prefix**: Attempt to load the most specific set of security files, but if they can't be found, check for security files under a less-specific context path.
-For example, given a node named "baz_123" within the "/foo/bar/" namespace, load security files from `<root>/foo/bar/baz_123/`.
+For example, given a context "baz_123" within the "/foo/bar/" namespace, load security files from `<root>/contexts/foo/bar/baz_123/`.
-However, if that directory doesn't exist, find the most specific (i.e. longest) node name that _does_ have security files within that namespace (e.g. `<root>/foo/bar/baz_12/`, or `<root>/foo/bar/baz/`, etc.).
+However, if that directory doesn't exist, find the most specific (i.e. longest) context path that _does_ have security files within that namespace (e.g. `<root>/contexts/foo/bar/baz_12/`, or `<root>/contexts/foo/bar/baz/`, etc.).
 Note that it will not search higher in the namespace hierarchy.

 The desired lookup method can be specified by setting the `$ROS_SECURITY_LOOKUP_TYPE` environment variable to "MATCH_EXACT" (case-sensitive) for the **Exact** method, or "MATCH_PREFIX" (case-sensitive) for the **Prefix** method.